wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

 Let's take a minute to think about it.
 We need to **(1)** download a project from git, **(2)** upload the nginx configuration and **(3)** enable this new site.

-We fill the variables first.
+We fill the variables with the necessary values first.
 Are needed the different values.
 For **(1)**
 - The code repository